Kids home safety tips. Children have a way of finding hazards in the bathroom, living room, and kitchen you might never have suspected were there.

 And the living room could probably benefit from a few well-chosen home safety products to eliminate significant hazards to little ones.
 These kids home safety tips can help.

-In bedrooms, place beds and chairs a safe distance from window blinds and drapery cords.
-And remove any breakable knickknacks toddlers could easily knock off their perch and send spiraling to the floor.
+In bedrooms, place beds and chairs safely away from window blinds and drapery cords.
+Remove any breakable knickknacks that toddlers could easily knock off their perch and send spiraling to the floor.

 As every parent knows, most living areas aren't set up for kids under the age of three.

-Here are a few easy ways to childproof your living areas without spoiling the room's decor in the process.
-Pad sharp edges on furniture and raised fireplace hearths with inexpensive edge and corner guards to prevent bruise-causing falls.
+Here are a few easy ways to childproof your living areas without spoiling the room's decor.

 Secure bookcases to the wall, and remove wobbly furniture.

-The kitchen is the room where everyone congregates, and, consequently, it's a place where accidents can happen.
+The kitchen is where everyone congregates, and consequently, it's a place where accidents can happen.

-It's all the activities that go on here - cooking, cleaning, preparing food, and more - that require an elevated level of safety.
+All the activities that go on here—cooking, cleaning, preparing food, and more—require an elevated level of safety.